JavaRush-GNEW/M1-FP-STARTER/readme.md

 ```
 ### Project Features
 ```
-- **Multilingual Support**: The program supports encryption and decryption of text in English and Ukrainian.
+- Multilingual Support: The program supports:
+Encryption and decryption of text in English and Ukrainian.
-It automatically detects the language of the text and selects the appropriate alphabet.
+Automatically detects the language of the text and selects the appropriate alphabet.

 - Brute-force Implementation: A brute-force mode is available for decrypting encrypted text.